 3) For this writer, plotting is a no, no. (I've studied it and tried it this year.
 It squashes my chances of completion.
 I must dig the bones out by writing and then connect the joints.
 Maybe one day I will move to a plotter, but for now I'll stick with what works.)

 4) Never give up.
 (This should be at the top of the list.
 One of my stories published this year was born many years ago.
 It went through a few revisions after multiple rejections, but for the most part it stayed the same story.
 The point is keep sending your story out, sometimes it just has to find the right home.)

 5) Organization is an important part of a writer's life.
 (I've spent the last two weeks sorting through my mess of ideas and writing jots from years' past.
 2011 wasn't too bad.
 I kept good records and placed items in folders and such.
 But when going through my mess of before this year, I found stuff from 1998.
 To be honest, I'm not sure where I found the time to write anything that year, but there it was.
 I wanted to get this done quickly so I did my best not to read over anything, just get it in order and all in one location.
 Of course, I couldn't help myself from time to time and found some great ideas to work with for the New Year.
 So, do yourself a favor and stay organized.)

 This list could go on and on, but we'll stop with the top five lessons learned.

-One final bit of advice - read, listen to music, explore paintings - surround yourself with creativity - feed your muse.
+One final bit of advice: read, listen to music, or explore paintings - surround yourself with creativity - feed your muse.
 I am guilty of not digesting enough during this year, but plan to fix this issue in 2012.
 To be creative you really must study creativity.
 I leave you this year with a quote from Ray Bradbury.

 Best wishes to all.
 See you next year.